wso2/msf4j/samples/petstore/deployment/docker-compose/README.md

 ./clean.sh
 ```

-Clean.sh will clean all k8s resources
+Clean.sh will clean all docker compose resources